 Year2011/2012n/an/a

-According to a population-based study of 2011-2012, 35,1% of Norwegian women aged 18-45, have used ECP at least once in their lifetime.6 However, in 2019 the Norwegian Institute of Public Health reported a decline in EC sales7.
+According to a population-based study of 2011-2012, 35,1% of Norwegian women aged 18-45, had used ECP at least once in their lifetime.2 In 2019 the Norwegian Institute of Public Health (Folkehelseinstituttet) reported a decline in EC sales3.
 According to the Institute, “117.730 EC doses were sold in 2018, a reduction by 4% since 2017, and the share of sale in non-pharmacy has been limited since the sale of emergency contraceptives outside pharmacy was allowed in 2009.
 In 2018, the sale in non-pharmacy outlets accounted for only 6% (7400 doses) of the total sale.
-In total, the sale of emergency contraceptives measured in Defined Daily Doses (DDDs) has decreased by around 29% during the period 2009-2018.“
+In total, the sale of emergency contraceptives measured in Defined Daily Doses (DDDs) has decreased by around 29% during the period 2009-2018.“ Furthermore, in 2024 Folkehelseinstituttet reported that in “in 2023, around 129,000 packages of emergency contraception (NorLevo®, Levonorgestrel, EllaOne® and Femke®) were sold.
+After 2015, there has been a gradual decline in sales of emergency contraception, but in the last couple of years, sales have increased.
+At the same time, there has been a reduction in sales of hormonal contraceptives.
+Whether the increase in sales of emergency contraception is due to fewer people using hormonal contraceptives is uncertain, but it is important to monitor this further.”4

 Sources